tigera-solutions/cc-eks-egress-gw/README.md

    echo export KEYPAIRNAME=$KEYPAIRNAME >> ~/egwLabVars.env
    ```

 2. Create a keypair if you don't have one or don't want to reuse any.
+Otherwise, just make sure that the KEYPAIRNAME environment variable is set with the name of your existing key pair.

    ```bash
    aws ec2 create-key-pair \